jaymccormick/765/readings.md

+### Groh, F. (2012).
+Gamification: State of the art definition and utilization.
+In *Proceedings of the 4th Seminar on Research Trends in Media Informatics*, (pp. 49-46).

+### Lebeck, K., Kohno, T., & Roesner, F. (2016, February).
+How to Safely Augment Reality: Challenges and Directions.
+In *Proceedings of the 17th International Workshop on Mobile Computing Systems and Applications* (pp. 45-50).
+ACM.

+### Orpwood, R., Chadd, J., Howcroft, D., Sixsmith, A., Torrington, J., Gibson, G., & Chalfont, G. (2010).
+Designing technology to improve quality of life for people with dementia: user-led approaches. *Universal Access in the Information Society 9*(3), 249-259.

+#### Overview
+argues for addressing "quality of life" as an explicit design goal, rather than focusing on safety or well-being of people with dementia and improving quality of life as a side effect

+#### Hits
+- developing a product design and development plan that focuses on researching quality of life for people with dementia and determining how to design a product that supports and improves it
+- reviewing 3 products developed with this plan, and especially discussing the unexpected shortcomings of designs, e.g. how the visible, circular speakers on the CD player were confusing to users with dementia
+- describing 'Wizard of Oz' technique for testing a product

+#### Misses
+- references 'grounded theory', and interesting sociological theory, but does not discuss why it was chosen or what it provided

+### Frauenberger, C. (2015, October).
+Disability and technology: A critical realist perspective.
+In *Proceedings of the 17th International ACM SIGACCESS Conference on Computers & Accessibility* (pp. 89-96).
+ACM.

+#### Overview
+argues that designers' conceptual and philosophical model of what disability is - purely physical, purely social - influences how they imagine and develop solutions in the form of assistive technology. that is certainly true; i wonder if, as the author argues, there is a unifying aspect of disability (presented by critical realism); or if, alternatively, there is no unifying disability philosophy, but rather a disability that depends on the circumstances of the person. disability studies distinguishes impairment - the physical or psychological trait - from disability - the imposed trait, like inaccessible buildings or "precarious positions in the labor market"

+#### Hits
+- thinking about a new dimension for assistive technology "AT" to address/solve problems in
+- describing a history of disability philosophies

+#### Misses
+- i'm not sure how 'outside the box' design is really that different from other participatory design methods

+### Rasmussen, M. K., Pedersen, E. W., Petersen, M. G., & Hornbæk, K. (2012, May).
+Shape-changing interfaces: a review of the design space and open research questions.
+In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (pp. 735-744).
+ACM.

+#### Overview
+describes and explores "shape-changing interfaces", which transform their shape for input and output;

+#### Hits
+- interesting brief discussion of Swedish engineer Christopher Polhelm's mechanical alphabet
+- would the "surflex" be subsumed by 3D printing?
+- i would like a "shape changing laptop" that enables me to lift the screen well above the keyboard, so i don't have to sit so hunched over

+#### Misses
+- great catalog of some neat interfaces, but thin on discussion of why they solve a problem better than other solutions

+### Benford, S., Greenhalgh, C., Giannachi, G., Walker, B., Marshall, J., & Rodden, T. (2012, May).
+Uncomfortable interactions.
+In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (pp. 2005-2014).
+ACM.

+#### Overview
+'uncomfortable interactions' cause physical or mental discomfort - and should be mild and consensually experienced (to the extent that people know, generally, something unpleasant is going to happen) flips the idea of designing for ease, comfort, and pleasure on its head; i really like an alternative take on designing for ease. imaging how boring life would be if there were no challenges!

+#### Hits
+- the idea of designing for the full range of emotions is clever
+- makes me wonder what circumstances would be good for uncomfortable interactions. perhaps behavior change, e.g. around smoking? bullying?
+- getting people to empathize difficult emotions is valuable

+#### Misses
+- a bit too far towards the 'artification' of design in the discussion of the swing and some of the performance art pieces

 ### Kuznetsov, S., & Paulos, E. (2010, April).
 UpStream: motivating water conservation with low-cost water flow sensing and persuasive displays.
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (pp. 1851-1860).
 ACM.

 #### Overview